ChannyClaus/channyclaus.github.io/posts/predicate-pushdown.md

 # Gap in PostgreSQL predicate pushdown

 Recently at work, there was a slow query that caused daily CPU spikes.
-It minimally reproduces with the latest version of postgres docker image:
+It minimally reproduces with the latest version of postgres docker image with the following sequence of statements:

 ```
 CREATE TABLE test (a int PRIMARY KEY, b int);
 INSERT INTO test SELECT t, t FROM generate_series(1, 1000000) t;

 CREATE TABLE test2(a int PRIMARY KEY, c int);
 INSERT INTO test2 SELECT t, t FROM generate_series(1, 1000000) t;

 CREATE TABLE test3(a int PRIMARY KEY, d int);
 INSERT INTO test3 SELECT t, t FROM generate_series(1, 1000000) t;